m-ab-s/media-autobuild_suite/README.md

 https://github.com/rdp/ffmpeg-windows-build-helpers

+It is based on msys2 and tested under Windows 7.

-I also use some jscipt parts from nu774:
+I use some jscipt parts from nu774:

 https://github.com/nu774/fdkaac_autobuild